okuvshynov/qna/README.md

 	[x] selection + entire document
 [x] openAI integration
 [x] better prompt
-[ ] pip install ...
+[ ] better installation: pip install ...
 [x] extract prompts out of source.
 Make easier to configure, etc.
 [x] Some basic embedding store for large books.
 Just split by page, find best N pages and include in the prompt.
-[ ] instructions on how to use
+	[ ] use selection to find relevant pages, not question only [ ] better instructions on how to use
 [x] check other pdf viewers on desktops/iPad/phones.
 How do they handle annotations?
 [ ] configuration
 [ ] try on some old pdfs
 [ ] monitoring remote files?
 Best way to use on tablet/phone?
 [ ] local llama/mistral integration.
-What should be the
+It that ok if we need to wait for a minute?
+[ ] can we avoid refresh?
 ```

 ## useful references